 - Applicant must own and occupy the property as their primary residence as of January 1 of the application year.

 IT’S EASY TO APPLY!
-Mail the completed Disability Application, along with a copy of your valid Jefferson County Driver’s License or valid Jefferson County ID (must be issued by the Jefferson County Circuit Clerk) to:
+Mail the completed Disability Application, along with a copy of your valid Jefferson County Driver’s License, Real ID or valid Jefferson County ID (must be issued by the Kentucky Transportation Cabinet ore Jefferson County Circuit Court Clerk’s Office) to:

 Jefferson County PVA